-Principal investigators must report to the BCM IRB and the external IRB of Record (if applicable according to procedure) as soon as possible, but in all cases within 5 business days of any of the following events (continued):
+Principal investigators must report to the BCM IRB (and/or the external IRB if applicable according to procedure) as soon as possible, but in all cases within 5 business days of any of the following events (continued):

-- 4) Any complaint of a participant that indicates unanticipated risk or that cannot be resolved by the research team - 5) Protocol violation (meaning an accidental or unintentional change to the IRB approved protocol) that placed one or more participants at increased risk, or has the potential to occur again - 6) Any instance of non-compliance including PI self-reports - 7) Any suspension or termination of research approval - 8) Unanticipated adverse device effect (Any serious adverse effect on health or safety or any life-threatening problem or death caused by, or associated with, a device, if that effect, problem, or death was not previously identified in nature, severity, or degree of incidence in the investigational plan or application (including a supplementary plan or application), or any other unanticipated serious problem associated with a device that relates to the rights, safety, or welfare of subjects.) - 9) Unauthorized disclosure of Protected Health Information (PHI) or breach of electronic security (these events should concurrently be reported to the BCM Privacy Officer and IT Security)
+- 3) Other unanticipated event, incident, or problem that is related to the research and that indicates that participants or others might be at new or increased risks: - Any event that requires prompt reporting according to the research protocol or plan or the sponsor - Any accidental or unintentional change to the IRB-approved research protocol (PI self-report of non-compliance) or plan that involved risks or has the potential to recur. - Any publication in the literature, safety monitoring report, interim result, or other finding that indicates an unexpected change to the risks or potential benefits of the research.
+For example: - An interim analysis indicates that participants have a lower rate of response to treatment than initially expected - Safety monitoring indicates that a particular side effect is more severe, or more frequent than initially expected - A paper is published from another study that shows that an arm of your research study is of no therapeutic value - 4) Any complaint of a participant that indicates unanticipated risk or that cannot be resolved by the research team - 5) Protocol violation (meaning an accidental or unintentional change to the IRB approved protocol) that placed one or more participants at increased risk, or has the potential to occur again - 6) Any instance of non-compliance including PI self reports - 7) Any suspension or termination of research approval - 8) Unanticipated adverse device effect (Any serious adverse effect on health or safety or any life-threatening problem or death caused by, or associated with, a device, if that effect, problem, or death was not previously identified in nature, severity, or degree of incidence in the investigational plan or application (including a supplementary plan or application), or any other unanticipated serious problem associated with a device that relates to the rights, safety, or welfare of subjects.) - Unauthorized disclosure of Protected Health Information (PHI) or breach of electronic security (these events should concurrently be reported to the BCM Privacy Officer and IT Security)